wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WPMS in RTL, remove an extra "float:right;" in admin tabs for correct display of subsites
 * Bugfix: Styles, do not allow hex values with other than 3-digit and 6-digit for colours, upon saving
 * Bugfix: Styles, do not allow negative values for font & icon shadow blur, in preview
+* Bugfix: Import, discard unknown roles in arrays of roles
+* Bugfix: Import, make sure custom menus are imported in all cases, change the way icons are stored to avoid the clash with the backslash

 = 0.29.0. =